metomi/rose/sphinx/tutorial/rose/rosie.rst

 Rosie
 =====

-Rosie is a tool for managing rose suite configurations which is included in Rose.
+Rosie is a tool for managing Rose suite configurations which is included in Rose.
 The purpose of Rosie is to facilitate suite development, management and collaboration.
 Rosie:

-* Adds version control to rose suite configurations.
+* Adds version control to Rose suite configurations.
-* Updates a database to keep track of rose suite configurations.
+* Updates a database to keep track of Rose suite configurations.

 .. warning::